brianabouchard/create3_docs/docs/setup/jetson-native.md

 ** EXPLAIN Q ENGINEERING INSTRUCTIONS HERE **

-### Instructions for flashing Docker with Q Engineering Image
+### Instructions for flashing Nano with Q Engineering Image

 1. Download the image from the github [here](https://github.com/Qengineering/Jetson-Nano-Ubuntu-20-image)
 2. Write to the image using the following sources